pohmelie/run-in-terminal/README.md

 | Use exec cwd                   | boolean | child_process.exec cwd parameter          | true                             | true                                            |
 | Use shebang                    | boolean | use shebang if available                  | true                             | true                                            |

-Windows users may use «start» command with «cmd»:
+#### Windows users may use «start» command with «cmd»:

     start /D {working_directory} C:\Windows\System32\cmd.exe /u

 and «terminal execution argument»:

     /k

+#### Mac users may use «open» command with their favorite terminal app:

+    open -a /path/to/terminal.app

 ## Interpolation parameters
 | Parameter           | Description                       |